bbauska/dom/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="D-12">12.
 How to get URL Parameters using JavaScript?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To get URL parameters using JavaScript means extracting the query string values from a URL.
+<p>To get URL parameters using JavaScript means extracting the query string values from a
+URL.
 URL parameters, found after the ? in a URL, pass data like search terms or user information.
-JavaScript can parse these parameters, allowing you to programmatically access or manipulate their values.
+JavaScript can parse these parameters, allowing you to programmatically access or manipulate their values.</p>

-For getting the URL parameters, there are 2 ways:
+<p>For getting the URL parameters, there are 2 ways:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Table of Content</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->